Julian/lean.nvim/README.rst

       infoview = {
         -- Automatically open an infoview on entering a Lean buffer? autoopen = true,

+        -- enable hop support? (experimental, at the moment requires the -- rish987/hop.nvim fork of phaazon/hop.nvim)
+        hop_support = true,

         -- Set infoview windows' starting dimensions.
         -- Windows are opened horizontally or vertically depending on spacing.